 - Construction costs are increasing

-- The sharing of research resources has become a major planning priority
+- The sharing of research resources is a major planning priority

 - Hybrid workplace models are now being applied to the research environment